ShalokShalom/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 Neither the prompt `#` nor the double semicolumns `;;` are part of the code.
 When the toplevel displays the prompt `#`, it means it is waiting for user input.
 The double semicolumn means “send.”
 It marks the end of the input and signals OCaml to run the code.
 Without double semicolumn, pressing return just creates a new line.

 Again, the line which follows shows OCaml's result.
 The above example says, “What you've entered is an integer (`int`) that evaluates into 4.”
+Since it is anonymous expression, the character `-` instead of a name.

 If you need to amend the code before hitting enter, you can use your keyboard's right and left arrows to move inside the text.
 The up and down arrows allows navitation through previously typed commands, if you have multiple lines of code.

 Remember: commands beginning with a hash mark are not part of the OCaml syntax; they are interpreted by UTop itself.

+Commands beginning with the dash character `#` such as `#quit` or `#help` are not interpreted by OCaml, they are interpreter by Utop.

 ## Expressions and Definitions